 When you’re ready to launch your new idea, you’ll need an easy way to accept digital currencies.
 These three tools are popular with businesses and customers accepting and using cryptocurrencies today.

 Coinbase Commerce is a tool that allows businesses to accept crypto for a wide range of products and services.
-It also includes invoice features, a simple API that integrates with popular ecommerce platforms like Woocommerce and Shopify, and reporting tools to help with accounting.
 Users say set up and use is quick and straightforward.
 However, this tool doesn’t accept every form of crypto.
 Take a careful look before signing up to ensure that the most popular currencies in your niche are available on the platform.

-Coinpayments has been around since 2013, and over 70,000 businesses use it to accept crypto.
-This tool offers businesses extensive plugin and button options, including shopping cart plugins from Ecwid, Magento, and Shopify.
-They also support over 1900 different currencies.
+CoinPayments has been around since 2013, and over 120,000 businesses use it to accept crypto.
+This tool offers businesses extensive plugin and button options, including shopping cart plugins from Ecwid and Magento.
 It’s quite comprehensive if you are crypto-savvy, but this app may not be as easy to use as other tools if you are new to crypto.

-Bitpay makes it simple to collect crypto from customers no matter where they shop.
-Direct deposit is available in over 35 countries.
-Thousands of businesses, including Microsoft, Twitch, and Shopify, use Bitpay, and they have a good size list of integrations.
+BitPay makes it simple to collect crypto from customers no matter where they shop.
+Direct deposit is available in 38 countries.
 A quick note if you’re a beginner: user reviews show that this tool isn’t too strong with one-on-one customer support, and so it may be a better option for enterprise-level businesses.

 Other blockchain applications may also be helpful additions to your business tech stack depending on your industry and niche.